guccialex/orthogonal_rotation/README.md

 rotates a point "orthogonally" around the origin

-which I can't think of a good defintion for what I mean by "orthogonally" but right now the best way to describe it is to show how it affects a set of points
+which I can't think of a good defintion for what I mean by "orthogonally".
+But right now the best way to describe it is to show how it affects a set of points

 An array of points

 (the position in the array represents its cartesian coordinates)

 > 100  101  102  103  104  105  106  107  108 <br/>